 - 1. Follow the procedures in Before Working Inside Your Computer.

 - 2. Remove the:

 - a) cover

-- b) front panel
+- b) memory

 - c) expansion card(s)

-- d) heat sink
+- d) heat-sink assembly

 - e) processor

 - 3. Disconnect all the cables connected to the system board.

-4. Remove the screws that secure the system board to the computer.

-5. Slide the system board towards the front of the computer.
+- 4. Remove the screws that secure the system board to the computer and slide the system board towards the front of the computer.

-6. Tilt the system board to 45-degrees, and lift the system board out of the computer.
+5. Tilt the system board at 45-degrees, and then lift the system board out of the computer.